hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 >     gateway:
 >       localhost: false
 > ```
-> After naming the [project settings](./Runtime_Configuration.md#project-level) file `caliper.yaml` and placing it in the root of your workspace directory, it will override the following two setting keys with the following values:
+> After naming the [project settings](./Runtime_Configuration.md#project-level) file `caliper.yaml` and placing it in the root of your workspace directory, it will override the setting key with the following value:
 > * Setting `caliper-fabric-gateway-localhost` is set to `false`
 >
 > __The other settings remain unchanged.__